ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ## Installation

 ### OSKAR installation
-Instructions for installing `OSKAR` are described in the [documentation](https://ska-telescope.gitlab.io/sim/oskar/install/install.html).
+The `OSKAR` simulator is available from [this release](https://github.com/OxfordSKA/OSKAR) and instructions for the installation are described in the [documentation](https://ska-telescope.gitlab.io/sim/oskar/install/install.html).

 For usage on HPC clusters, we recommend using the containerized image available from [here](https://github.com/OxfordSKA/OSKAR/releases), or alternatively built from `docker` or `singularity`.